tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 To offer ECH, the client first chooses a suitable ECH configuration.
-To determine if a given `ECHConfig` is suitable, it checks that it supports the KEM algorithm identified by `ECHConfigContents.kem_id`, at least one KDF/AEAD algorithm identified by `ECHConfigContents.cipher_suites`, and the version of ECH indicated by `ECHConfig.version`.
+To determine if a given `ECHConfig` is suitable, it checks that it supports the KEM algorithm identified by `ECHConfig.contents.kem_id`, at least one KDF/AEAD algorithm identified by `ECHConfig.contents.cipher_suites`, and the version of ECH indicated by `ECHConfig.contents.version`.
 Once a suitable configuration is found, the client selects the cipher suite it will use for encryption.
 It MUST NOT choose a cipher suite or version not advertised by the configuration.
 If no compatible configuration is found, then the client SHOULD proceed as described in {{grease-ech}}.